City of Kingston Food Framework

 Recognizing the role of the municipality in the context of a food framework, the plan will emphasize the importance of strategic partnerships, with the goal of determining how municipal resources are allocated, if internal policies should be adapted, facilitating collaboration and advocating for needed change.

-Staff are currently engaging groups such as the Rural Working Group, the Food Policy Council, EDI committee, MAAC committee, Economic Development partners and Public Health to incorporate their feedback.
-Staff will be bringing the framework to Council for consideration and endorsement in Spring 2025.
+Staff have conducted initial engagement with key groups such as the Rural Working Group, the Food Policy Council, EDI committee, MAAC committee, Economic Development partners and Public Health align goals, identify current actions and programs and to incorporate their feedback into the framework.

 Vegetables for sale including cucumbers, beans, and peppers.
 A crate of carrots in a warehouse.
 A family cooking together.